Tyler Toffoli: New Jersey Devils

 Toffoli in action with the Devils against the Seattle Kraken in December 2023.

 On June 27, 2023, the Flames traded Toffoli to the New Jersey Devils, in exchange for Yegor Sharangovich and a 2023 third-round draft pick.
 Toffoli played 61 games for the Devils, recording 26 goals and 18 assists for 44 points.

 Winnipeg Jets

 On March 8, 2024, Toffoli was traded to the Winnipeg Jets in exchange for a 2024 third-round pick and a 2025 second-round pick.
 On March 15, 2024, Toffoli scored his first two goals as a Winnipeg Jet in a 6–0 Jets win against the visiting Anaheim Ducks.
 He would later add two more goals and an assist (his first as a Jet) two days later in a 6–1 Jets victory over the Columbus Blue Jackets.

 San Jose Sharks

 On July 1, 2024, Toffoli joined his seventh NHL club, after he signed as a free agent to a four-year, $24 million contract with the San Jose Sharks.
+In 2025, he was named as an alternate captain.